-Large and powerful, the Neapolitan Mastiff is??known for??its massiveness ??? massive head, massive bone, and massive body.
+Large and powerful, the Neapolitan Mastiff is known for its massiveness massive head, massive bone, and massive body.
 Despite their fierce appearance and serious demeanor, Mastiffs are generally peaceful, steady dogs.
-The breed?۪s trademark is the loose skin that covers their bodies, the abundant wrinkles and folds on the head and their rolling and lumbering gait.
-Their short coat can by gray (blue), black, mahogany and tawny.
-Some brindling and white markings are allowed.
+The breed’s trademark is the loose skin that covers their bodies, the abundant wrinkles and folds on the head, and their rolling and lumbering gait.
+Their short coat can be gray (blue), black, mahogany, and tawny.
+Some brindle and white markings are allowed.
 Training should be easy, as long as you have a firm hand.

 - Working Group; AKC recognized in 2004.